Dev-GSammy/Dev-GSammy/README.md

 I have other valuable skills asides programming:
 IT Support (Computer Hardware and Software),
-I possess 8+ years experience in Computer Engineering, Excellent Word Processors Usage (I've been a coach) among others.
+I possess a decade experience in Computer Engineering, Excellent Word Processors Usage (I've been a coach) among others.

 I love to beat the keys until something happens.
 The sound of it feels great.
-I love typing competitions soooo much.
-Lol

 You can reach me through